leanleon93/BnsPlugin_OfflineTemplate_BinEdit/README.md

-# BnsPlugin_OfflineTemplate
+# BnsPlugin_OfflineTemplate_BinEdit

-Template for BnS Plugins without git submodules.
+Template for BnS Plugins without git submodules and with datafile edit setup.

 ## Features
 - [x] No git submodules